Review

 • Studio orders through Weissman or Balera?
 Don't try to substitute.
 Recital requirements care about exact brand and color, not whatever's cheaper at Amazon.
 Order through the studio if that's the system.

 • Comfort-first, plus-size, or you've had run problems?
-Eurotard EuroSkins 210 is on my watchlist.
+Eurotard EuroSkins 210 is one I'm still watching.
 The retailer pages emphasize seamless microfiber and a plush waistband, but I want more parent feedback before buying it as a top pick.

 How To Choose

 • Read the studio's exact requirement.
 Brand, color name, style, AND whether the tight is footed, convertible, footless, stirrup, fishnet, shimmer, or body tight.
-These are not interchangeable categories, they're different products.
+These are not interchangeable categories.
+They're different products.
+If the dress code is silent on tights and the bare-leg trend has you unsure whether she needs them at all, should my dancer wear tights or go bare-legged walks the coverage-not-fashion decision before you get to color and style.

 • Buy at least one backup pair BEFORE recital or competition week.
 Tights run.
 Tights snag.
 Tights disappear in dance bags.
 And once the package is opened, most sellers won't take them back.